drvasanthi/RTL-Synthesis-Workshop/README.md

      q <= d;
 end </code></pre>

-In this coding style asynchronous set/reset pin is not synchronized with the clock and it has got highest priority as compared to all other inputs.
-As shown in the following figure when reset is 1, irrespective of all other inputs output becomes zero.
+`Asyn_rst Simulation`: In this coding style asynchronous set/reset pin is not synchronized with the clock and it has got highest priority as compared to all other inputs.
+As shown in the following figure when reset is 1, irrespective of all other inputs, output becomes zero.

 ![image](https://user-images.githubusercontent.com/67214592/183254231-d8de95dd-e2a0-4420-97c1-bd8d032e7c30.png)

-As shown in the following figure when set is 1,
+'Asyn_set Simulation`: As shown in the following figure when set is 1,

 ![image](https://user-images.githubusercontent.com/67214592/183254410-9f5ab9d7-0178-4d4f-a822-86ef3d3ed593.png)

-The following figure shows schematic of Flop with asynchronous reset.
+`Asyn_rst Synthesis`: The following figure shows schematic of Flop with asynchronous reset.

 ![image](https://user-images.githubusercontent.com/67214592/183254689-e06b7736-71fe-422b-9738-1f45bfd99535.png)

-The following figure shows schematic of Flop with asynchronous set.
+`Asyn_set Synthesis`: The following figure shows schematic of Flop with asynchronous set.

 ![image](https://user-images.githubusercontent.com/67214592/183254785-2ae1ab4d-7c44-418b-848a-7a83e20406a3.png)

 #### **b.
 Flop with synchronous set/reset**

-The verilog code is given by the following and it is importnant to observe the inputs which are present inside always statement.
+The `verilog code` is given by the following and it is importnant to observe the inputs which are present inside always statement.

  <pre><code>module dff_syncres ( input clk , input async_reset , input sync_reset , input d , output reg q );
 always @ (posedge clk )